solodev/cloud-documentation/src/infrastructure/cdn/CDN Overview/Behaviors/Add CDN Behavior/index.md

 **Name** | **Description**
 :--- | ---
- |
 Add Path Pattern | Add the path pattern.
 Origin | Add the origin.

 ## Confirm

-Once you have completed all the fields, click **Add** to create your CDN.
+Once you have completed all the fields, click **Submit** to create the CDN Behavior.

 !!!Note:
-The CDN build process may take several minutes to complete after clicking the **Add** button.
+The CDN Behavior build process may take several minutes to complete after clicking the **Submit** button.
 Do not close or quit your browser during this process.
 !!!